agorakit/agorakit-docs/docs/en/install.md

     Keep reading if you want to install an Agorakit instance on your own server.

+## Using Yunohost
+If you want a simplier to self-host Agorakit, you can use the [Yunohost](https://yunohost.org/) [package](https://apps.yunohost.org/app/agorakit)
+- Install Yunohost on a server
+- Install the Agorakit package

 ## Requirements

 You need a good web hosting provider that provides the following :